 Designed by Phillip Berman, and naval architect Anton du Toit, the Balance 482 is a long distance performance cruiser, the smaller sister to the Balance 526.
+It’s another great design to come out of the South African ecosystem.
+Read our Leopard 42 review for another example.

 With wave piercing bows, foam core hulls, decks and furniture, the Balance 486 is carbon reinforced, for rigidity and performance.
 There are options for dagger-boards or high performance fixed keels.